Glencore is huge.

 The borrowed money was soon repaid but Kazzinc’s accounts show it later purchased a 56 per cent stake in Haileybury Astana LLP for $23 million.
 The founding patron of the project was Utemuratov, according to a hagiographical portrait of Kazakhstan and Nazarbayev written by Jonathan Aitken, the former Conservative MP.

-In 2016 the Glencore unit transferred its share of Haileybury to Utemuratov’s private foundation in 2016 for free.
+In 2016 the Glencore unit transferred its share of Haileybury to Utemuratov’s private foundation for free.

 “The management of the group do not expect to recoup the costs of the acquisitions from profits derived from the investments,” the accounts note.
 “Therefore the company provided for the loss from the investments.”